tseymourmusic/4iAI-Monograph/monographs/NEURO_SOMATIC_MONOGRAPH.md

 Attempting to overcome this state with sheer "willpower" creates severe neuro-somatic friction.
 The 2e mind, recognising that an uncalibrated somatic state violates its drive for system-wide symmetry, requires an explicit, biological override to restore equilibrium.

-## **SECTION 2: Stage IV (Integration) Hardware Protocols**
+## **SECTION 2: Stage IV (Innovation) Hardware Protocols**

-To satisfy the asymmetrical mind’s requirement for absolute structural symmetry, Stage IV (Integration) of the 4iAI™ open standard must bind software outputs (dossiers, architectures, compositions) to a physical, neuro-somatic hardware protocol.
+To satisfy the asymmetrical mind’s requirement for absolute structural symmetry, Stage IV (Innovation) of the 4iAI™ open standard must bind software outputs (dossiers, architectures, compositions) to a physical, neuro-somatic hardware protocol.

 ###### **HARDWARE REGULATION PIPELINE (STAGE IV):**